 Once you have completed this list – take note of what services you can offer immediately to clients and which you need to upgrade or up-skill.

-Great places to do research online include Google, Facebook groups, Google Plus Groups, Linkedin Groups, Amazon book reviews etc. Look for complaints because they present opportunities to you.
+Great places to do research online include Google, Facebook groups, Linkedin Groups, Amazon book reviews etc. Look for complaints because they present opportunities for you.
 You could even add a Google Alert.

 If you use social media, ask these questions on your facebook, twitter or linkedin accounts, post them to groups and try and get as many answers as possible.